grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Unscoped attribute fields

 Attributes can be unscoped if you are unsure if the requested attribute exists on the span or resource.
-When possible, use scoped instead of unscoped attributes for performance reasons.
+When possible, use scoped instead of unscoped attributes.
+Scoped attributes provide faster query results.

 For example, to find traces with an attribute of `sla` set to `critical`:
 ```